This article discusses how to spend one day in Vienna. Hint: spend that day in the Old Town!

 I went to Vienna with low expectations.

-How I dare to say something like that about one of the most beautiful cities in Europe?
+How do I dare to say something like that about one of the most beautiful cities in Europe?
 After all, half of the planet has a desire to visit.
 Most of my friends looked uninterested about my Central / Eastern European travel plans until the word Vienna came out of my lips.
 The mention of the city provoked elation.

 “Vienna!!!
 I have dreamed for years of visiting the city,” was the reaction I heard like ten times.

 I understand there are legitimate reasons to look forward to visiting the city.
-But, on the other hand, I have read articles describing it as cold, unwelcome and with no soul.
+But, on the other hand, I have read articles describing it as cold, unwelcome, and with no soul.
 That worried me a bit since I am the kind of traveler who is very interested in human interaction.